PLSS Code: 281925

 Animal Science is an advanced course, building on the occupational skills achieved at Level 5.
 It is a perfect stepup course to lead you to supervisory careers, or onto Higher Education studies.

-The course includes practical and theoretical study of the science of animal health and animal behaviour for domestic, farm and wild animals.
-You will also enhance your animal handling skills through ‘hands-on’ practical assignments, and explore the wider animal industry.
+The course includes a practical and theoretical study of the science of animal health and behaviour for domestic, farm and wild animals.
+You will also enhance your animal handling skills through ‘hands-on’ practical assignments including advanced grooming and a one week placement at an agricultural college.
 You can progress from this course to a wide range of animal science, veterinary and management degrees.

 We have many professional links, and you will participate in a wide range of field trips to animal industry contexts.

 - Detailed ‘hands on’ practical skills and knowledge